-The Sub-Fund may invest up to
+The Sub-Fund may invest up to:

-- 10% of its net assets in units and/or shares of UCITS and/or Other UCIs and/or UCIs, including money market funds; - 10% in.
-UCITS eligible Islamic fixed-income securities ("Sukuk") issued by government, government-related and corporate entities located in developed and developing countries (but not in distressed Sukuk); - 10% contingent convertible bonds ("Cocos"); - 10% in asset backed securities.
+- 10% of its net assets in units and/or shares of UCITS and/or Other UCIs and/or UCIs, including money market funds; - 10% in UCITS eligible Islamic fixed-income securities ("Sukuk") issued by government, government-related and corporate entities located in developed and developing countries (but not in distressed Sukuk); - 15% in contingent convertible bonds ("Cocos"); - 10% in asset backed securities.

-The Sub-Fund may invest up to 100% of its net assets in bonds or treasury bills issued by a government of any OECD country or supra national organisations, in Money Market Instruments and in units and/or shares of UCITS and/or Other UCIs investing in Money Market Instruments or in cash if the Investment Manager believes that this is in the best interest of shareholders; however, such investments may only be made on a temporary basis and in response to exceptional circumstances.
+The Sub-Fund may invest up to 100% of its net assets in bonds or treasury bills issued by a government of any OECD country or supra national organisations, in Money Market Instruments or in cash if the Investment Manager believes that this is in the best interest of shareholders; however, such investments may only be made on a temporary basis and in response to exceptional circumstances.